Methodology · v2.1 (May 2026)

 How we read the line.

 Democracy on the Line produces a single daily D-Level (D5–D1) backed by six lane scores.
-This page explains how those numbers are produced and the rules of evidence that govern them.
+This page explains how those numbers are produced, the benchmarks they're anchored to, and the rules of evidence that govern them.

 D-Level definitions